AlGepe/OmniSnippets_JS/docs/omni/onResult/addChart.rst

 Arguments
 ~~~~~~~~~

 The argument of this function is by far the most complicated.
 It is a dictionary with key-value pairs described in the table below.
-However, each value can be a complicated type itseld and, on top of that, not all types of charts support all the pairs.
+However, each value can be a complicated type itself and, on top of that, not all types of charts support all the pairs.
 If you want to learn more about each specific type, check the below.

 +---------------+----------------------------+----------+----------------------------------------------------------+
 | Key           | valueType                  | Required | Description                                              |